ryangreenio/greensontour/src/posts/pacsafe.md

 ---
 title: Pacsafe Venturesafe Exp45 Review
-metaDescription: Add code samples to your markdown files
+metaDescription: Looking for a backpack to travel the world in?
+Should it be the Venturesafe Exp45?
+We've put together this useful guide to help you make the right choice for your travel needs.
 date: 2022-14-01T00:00:00.000Z
-summary: Add code samples to your markdown files
+summary: Looking for a backpack to travel the world in?
+Should it be the Venturesafe Exp45?
 tags:
   - pacsafe
   - review